-While the local efforts have been encouraging, the international community's failure to help refugees can be likened to 1930s attitudes towards Jewish émigrés, Kirk argues.
+While the local efforts have been encouraging, the international community's failure to help refugees can be likened to 1930s attitudes toward Jewish émigrés, Day argues.

 "Knowing what we know now about the Nazis in Germany, I think everybody would agree they think more should have been done to help.
 You can compare that situation to what ISIS is doing now," he says.

 Is there a racial element at play?
-"It's worth asking: if the refugees were a different colour and had a different religion, would people do more to help?
+"It's worth asking: if the refugees were a different color and had a different religion, would people do more to help?"

 "Nothing will be as miserable as the life we lived in Syria," the pharmacist tells me.
 "Here, it's fair and free from racists."